MRI in Chronic Pudendal Neuralgia: Diagnostic Criteria and Associated Pathologies

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Background/Objectives: Chronic pudendal neuralgia is a relatively rare condition in the general population, with an incidence of 1%.
 Although diagnosis of pudendal neuralgia is mainly clinical, Magnetic Resonance Imaging (MRI) is commonly performed to obtain further information.
-However, clear criteria and guidelines to MRI diagnosis and clinical-radiological correlation are still not definite.
-Methods: We reviewed 81 patients with chronic pudendal neuralgia, studied by MRI designed protocol for pelvis and pelvic floor examination.
-A key element of the protocol was the application of a sequence Axial EPI b0,100,600 for a neurographic evaluation of the nerve.
+However, clear criteria and guidelines for MRI diagnosis and the clinical–radiological correlation are still not definite.
+Methods: We reviewed 81 patients with chronic pudendal neuralgia, studied by an MRI designed protocol for a pelvis and pelvic floor examination.
+A key element of the protocol was the use of a diffusion-weighted imaging (DWI) technique with echo planar imaging (EPI) sequence (b-values of 0, 100, and 600) for the neurographic evaluation of the nerve.
 Results: MRI examination revealed DWI abnormalities in 42/81 patients.
 Pudendal nerve abnormalities were unilateral in 33/42 patients and bilateral in 9/42.
-Moreover, in 23/42 patients, pathologies related with high probability to the neuropathy have been identified.
-Conclusions: This study highlights the diagnostic potential of MRI in patients with chronic pudendal neuralgia.
-The authors suggest MRI criteria to increase reproducibility and confidence in pudendal neuropathy diagnosis.
+Moreover, in 23/42 patients, pathologies related to a high probability of neuropathy have been identified.
+Conclusions: This study highlights the role of pelvic MRI as a valuable imaging modality in the evaluation of patients with chronic pudendal neuralgia.
+In the study protocol we propose, an essential role is played by the DWI technique, which improves the visual definition of the pudendal nerve and related anatomical structures.
+By focusing on anatomical visualization and structured image interpretation, our work provides a practical imaging-oriented contribution to a field in which standardized MRI evaluation is still lacking.